 - 1. Degrees are awarded after students have satisfactorily passed a final examination to verify the attainment of the educational objectives of the second cycle degree course. - 2.
-The final examination, which carries 24 credits, consists of the preparation and discussion, on the part of the student, of a thesis based on original research under the guidance of a supervisor who is helped by an assistant supervisor.
-Within the deadline for the online application, students willing to graduate have to deliver a receipt proving they fill out the online survey for graduate called "Questionario Laureandi". - 3.
+The final examination, which carries 24 credits, consists of the preparation and discussion, on the part of the student, of a thesis based on original research under the guidance of a supervisor who is helped by an assistant supervisor, appointed by the Director.
+Within the deadline for the online application, students willing to graduate have to deliver a receipt proving they fill out the online survey for graduate called "Questionnaire Laureandi". - 3.
 The thesis must be written and discussed in English. - 4.
-The final mark (from a minimum of 66 points to a maximum of 110, with the possibility of cum laude being attributed, and awarded unanimously, to a thesis of outstanding merit) is assigned by a special commission in a session that is open to the public; it takes into account both the quality of the final test and the student's entire course of studies. - 5.
+It is recommended to carefully read the "Guidelines" published in the study course website, in the "Students" section. - 5.
+The final mark (from a minimum of 66 points to a maximum of 110, with the possibility of cum laude being attributed, and awarded unanimously, to a thesis of outstanding merit) is assigned by a special commission in a session that is open to the public; it takes into account both the quality of the final test and the student's entire course of studies. - 6.
 The procedure for determining the final mark is as follows: a) the calculation of the arithmetic mean of the student's exam marks (the examinations with the highest and the lowest marks are excluded from this calculation); b) the assigning of from 0 to 7 points, according to the assessment made by the Commission for the final examination.
-In the
+In the event of awarding 'commendation', the supervisor shall provide prior communication (within the deadline for submitting the thesis) to the Head of the Department, who then appoints an assistant supervisor.

-- event of awarding 'commendation', the supervisor shall provide prior communication (within the deadline for submitting the thesis) to the Head of the Department, who then appoints an assistant supervisor. - 6.
-The Commission shall consist of a minimum of seven teachers, including the supervisor and assistant supervisor, both appointed by the Head of the Department. - 7.
+- 7. The Director appoints the committees for the graduation defence.
+Each committee has to have at least seven members, of which at least four have to be tenured professors or tenured researches, responsible for subjects taught in the department or borrow from other university of Pavia departments - 8.
 It is the duty of students to adhere strictly to the rules governing intellectual property.
 Without prejudice to any further legal sanctions, plagiarism is condemned by the academic community.
 It is intended, in accordance with art.
 14 of the Code of Ethics, as the partial or total attribution to oneself, or to another author, of words, ideas, discoveries, and/or research results, or as the omission of the citation of sources.
 Plagiarism be it intentional or resultant from less than diligent conduct determines the application of disciplinary sanctions.
 The head of the course of study or individual teachers must inform the Chancellor, in writing, of the violation of the rules relating to plagiarism.
 Disciplinary jurisdiction is exercised in accordance with art.
 42 of the Student Regulations.